santhoshbomma9/amp-sub-mgmt/readme(2).md

 Familiarity with Python is required.
 You must also have the following:

 - [Microsoft Partner Center account](https://partner.microsoft.com/en-us/dashboard/home)
-- Partner Center ID
-- Partner Center AppId
-- Azure Subscription
-- Azure Active Directory Tenant ID
+- Azure Active Directory app registration

 ## Setup